Green-atkinson/nwHacks2024/README.md

 <br>
 <br>

 ## Introduction

-This project, CookAI, is an innovative solution that combines the art of cooking with the intelligence of AI.
-Aimed at revolutionizing kitchen experiences, CookAI provides personalized recipe recommendations, ingredient analysis, and interactive cooking assistance.
-This README provides a comprehensive overview of the project, its architecture, and its components.
+CookAI is a platform that tackles food waste by utilizing AI to manage a digital garden (database) of your fridge's contents, offering the ability to track, add, or remove items, and generating personalized recipe suggestions based on available ingredients.
+This project aims to revolutionize kitchen experiences by providing ingredient analysis and interactive cooking assistance, addressing both global food waste issues and local food insecurity among UBC students.

 <br>